mikamorgan/4443-2D-PyGame/Assignments/P01.3/README.md

-## P01.2 - CovidZAR.EIEIO cont.
+## P01.3 - CovidZAR.EIEIO cont.
 ### Mika Morgan
 ### Description:

 This is a Python game similar to agar.io.
-This second part expands on the first program portion, found [here](./../P01.1/README.md).
-The updated game code does the same as before, except the background image is stretched to 5 times the game window width and 5 times the game window height.
-As the player moves, the top down view camera moves with them, scrolling around the portion of the image within current view.
-When the player hits the image border, a red wall indicating the end of the game world appears.
-The camera is allowed to scroll past the image end to keep the camera centered around the player at all times.
+This third part expands on the first two program portions, found [here](./../P01.2/README.md).
+The updated game code does the same as before, with the addition of a player animation.
+The planet player (used as an example sprite) now has an animated comet tail that follows behind the player.
+The tail grows as the player grows and fades as the player moves.

 The sample background and player image used in the example commands should display: